 Cyber Security Analyst

-These professionals protect a company from cyber threats by developing protocols to respond to and prevent attacks.
+Cyber security analysts are responsible for IT and network infrastructure security.
+These professionals protect a company’s data by developing protocols to respond to and prevent cyber attacks.
 Cyber security analysts also help ensure that the computer hardware and network devices are secure.

 "Career Karma entered my life when I needed it most and quickly helped me match with a bootcamp.
 Two months after graduating, I found my dream job that aligned with my values and goals in life!"

 Mobile app developers need to know how to code and build an app from scratch.
 You can teach yourself or attend a web development bootcamp.
 At bootcamp, you’ll build a professional portfolio that will help you get this computer science job without a degree.

 UX designers make software services and products more enjoyable, usable, and accessible for users.
 Their role focuses on digital design for apps and websites, and they help ensure that customers find digital products friendly and easy to use.
 They work to find new ways to enhance the customer experience.

 Digital marketers promote services and products using digital channels like social media.
 They make use of push-and-pull marketing techniques to target customers directly and indirectly.
 These experts work in different industries and help organizations land clients and save money on traditional marketing.